 No credit of tax is permitted for taxes that are not substantially of the same nature as New Zealand income tax, including forms of withholding taxes.

 In most cases, foreign tax credits must be made within four years from the end of the relevant tax year, supported by appropriate information.

 If you would like to know more about International & Cross Border Tax, click here.

-Foreign Tax Credits Assistance
+Get Help Claiming Foreign Tax Credits

 Please refer to our people for more information on who we are and how we can assist with claiming foreign tax credits in your income tax return.

-We offer a free no obligation consultation where we can discuss
+We offer a no obligation free consultation where we can discuss

 - your tax situation and requirements and whether you are eligible to claim foreign tax credits in your income tax return;

 - highlight any tax issues and opportunities; and

 - how we can add value and assist.